-Join Ben Long for an in-depth discussion in this video Holding the camera, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Holding the camera, part of Nikon D5100 Essential Training.

 I suppose there's really no wrong way to hold a camera, but there are definitely…better ways to hold a camera.…Proper camera handling will allow you to shoot more stable footage,…it'll keep you from getting tired and sore, and it will help ensure that you…don't damage your camera.…If this is your first SLR, if you're coming from a point-and-shoot camera, it may…take you a little while to get used to the weight and balance of working with an…SLR, but holding one is actually pretty simple.…Take your left hand, and just drop the lens right in it.…This is the main source of support for your camera.
 And if you look at the rest…of my fingers, you see the camera body is just sitting on top of my other…fingers, which are folded under here.…